 In the fall of 2014, CTL leased three classrooms from Congregation Beth Shalom at 5125 Shadowbend Place in The Woodlands where we began our educational journey with 52 students.
 The CTL Team consisted of Dr. Linda Ellis, President and 3-8 language arts co-teacher; Jennifer Chamberlain, Principal and 6-8 language arts co-teacher; Lisa Lipar, K-2 teacher; Stephanie Phipps 3-8 math/science teacher; Angela Bailey, 3-8 language arts co-teacher; Treva McKissic, 3-8 social studies and K-8 art teacher; Marci Murphy, K-8 physical education teacher; and Melissa Abbott, K-8 music teacher.

 With increased interest in CTL's philosophy and vision, it became apparent that a new location was needed to accommodate our growth.
 In the summer of 2015, we relocated to Caring Hearts of Faith at 25925 Budde Road, Spring where we opened our doors in the fall to 84 students with 14 on our CTL Team.
-As CTL's philosophy and vision continues to gain interest locally, nationally, and internationally, we are experiencing exponential growth.
-To accommodate this growth and future growth, CTL proudly collaborated with parents, community members, and developers to move to our new facility on four acres at 26131 Kuykendahl Rd. in The Village of Creekside Park in The Woodlands in the summer of 2016.
-In May of 2018, we closed on 15 acres of property at 25902 Glen Loch Dr. in The Woodlands, TX across from Sts.
-Simon and Jude Catholic Parish.
-Construction of our new building is proposed to begin in October, 2019 and will be completed in the spring of 2021 and ready for our move in for the fall of 2021.
+As CTL's philosophy and vision continues to gain interest locally, nationally, and internationally, we were experiencing exponential growth.
+To accommodate this growth, we moved to a 9,600 sq. ft. facility on four acres at 26131 Kuykendahl Rd. in the summer of 2016.
+In May 2018, we purchased Inspiration Ranch in the Panther Creek area of The Woodlands and planned for the construction of a new facility to be completed in the spring of 2021 and ready for our move in for the fall of 2021.
 In March, 2020 our plans changed when COVID-19 hit and our contractor lost funding for the building.

 CTL's strength lies in the expertise of the founding team, expert teachers in every classroom, content specialists, and supportive parents who believe in and support CTL's mission and vision for their children.
 This combination allows our original dream to become a reality by igniting and growing a love of learning in every child.